Nayos1337/cscg2020/pwn/ropnop/writeup.md

 ───────────────────────────────────────────[ DISASM ]───────────────────────────────────────────
  ► 0x55dc480c12e1 <main+65>    ret    <0x6161616861616167>
 ```
 `rsp` points to an address containing `0x6161616861616167 (gaaahaaa)`.
-The program now tries to return to this address, but because there is no vaild memory at `0x6161616861616167` we get a segfault.
+The program now tries to return to this address, but because there is no valid memory at `0x6161616861616167` we get a segfault.

 With the `cyclic_find` function we can calculate the offset to our input:
 ```python